 Maybe you’ve written something really unique.
 Something noncommercial.
 Something genre-busting.
 Something literary.
 Maybe you’ve written something you suspect other people will have a hard time understanding and appreciating.

-Time for the truth bomb: if you’re the only one who’s likely to “get” your book, you haven’t written a saleable novel.
+Time for the truth bomb: If you’re the only one who’s likely to “get” your book, you haven’t written a commercially salable novel.
 It may be an amazing book indeed, but it’s not commercial fiction.
 It’s creative writing, maybe, or maybe a really great journal.
 Maybe it’s something worth distributing via hobby or special interest sites.
 But a book not many people will appreciate is a book not many people will buy.

 The resilient outlook

 If you take nothing else from this article, it’s this: Don’t get sucked into mooning over mawkish blogs bemoaning how their authors’ creative souls are withering under the unceasing torture of rejection.
 Your soul is not being judged at the pearly gates.
 You’re pitching a book in an industry based on pitching books.
 Toughen up.
 Lean in.
 Push back.

 Avoid investing so much of your identity into one project that you cut yourself off from the ability to move on.
 You’re bigger than one book.

 See all those startup creatives carrying their Starbucks up to their trendy loft offices to labor 24/7 over their big new thing?
 Those innovators are no less creative than you, but they have something extra to back that up: resilience.
 They expect to fail.
 They’re dogged, and they’re fearless, and they’ll iterate through failure after failure until their concept rises above the rest, gets funded, and goes to market.

 Whatever you do, don’t get caught up in counting rejection notices.
 That’s turning a practical process into emotional melodrama that drains energy you could be using to write your next book.
 Yeah, your next book—why aren’t you working on that again?